msuscens/Crypto-Coin-MarketCap/README.md

 Crypto-Coin-MarketCap

-My Coinmarketcap.com inspired project:  The index pages show coin data focusing on price, and the coin page displays a price graph for the selected coin and other coin statistics.
+My Coinmarketcap.com inspired project:  The index page show coin data focusing on price, and the coin page displays a price graph for the selected coin and other coin statistics.
 On both pages there is a coin search control, currency selector etc.  Live coin data is obtained via CoinGeko API calls.

 This project was developed by Mark Suscens as a learning project (to employ HTML, CSS, Bootstrap, JQuery and JavaScript).